arsbar24/STAT545-hw-Barton-Alistair/hw02/Assignment2.md

 ## 11  2002  79.770 31902268  33328.97
 ## 12  2007  80.653 33390141  36319.24
 ```

+The population seems to consistently rise about 1-2 million while the life expentancy and GDP per capita are steadily increasing (aside from a small set back in GDP per capita in 1987-1982).

 We can also check out the economic power of each continent: